Stroke Forum East of England Conference 2023

 The first annual East of England Stroke Conference, held on 19 September 2023, was joined by over 200 attendees, with more than 25 speakers with vast experience within stroke care.

-To open the day, we were fortunate to have Deb Fisher, Rebecca Lowe, and a virtual David Hargroves to cover the National Stroke Programme with Juliet Bouviere closing out the day with a presentation on the Patient-Reported Experience Measures.
+To open the day, we were fortunate to have Deb Lowe, Rebecca Fisher, and a virtual David Hargroves to cover the National Stroke Programme with Juliet Bouviere closing out the day with a presentation on the Patient-Reported Experience Measures.
 Other topics from the day included, improving stroke therapy SSNAP scores, screening for atrial fibrillation and developing a secondary prevention protocol for our patients.
 A full programme from the day can be found here.

 Recordings of each presentation and entries from the poster competition can be found below.
 These resources are designed for health care professionals.